 Box<T> allows immutable or mutable borrows checked at compile time; Rc<T> only allows immutable borrows checked at compile time; RefCell<T> allows immutable or mutable borrows checked at runtime.

-Because RefCell<T> allows mutable borrows checked at runtime, we can mutate the value inside the RefCell<T> even when the RefCell<T> is itself immutable.
+Because RefCell<T> allows mutable borrows checked at runtime, we can mutate the value inside the RefCell<T> even when the RefCell<T> is immutable.

-The last reason is the interior mutability pattern.
-Let’s look at a case when interior mutability is useful and discuss how this is possible.
+Mutating the value inside an immutable value is the interior mutability pattern.
+Let’s look at a situation in which interior mutability is useful and examine how it’s possible.

 Interior Mutability: A Mutable Borrow to an Immutable Value